eeeeaa/WeatherForecast/README.md

 - fetched from Open Weather Api
 - consisted of two main screens: Search screen and result screen

+## TODOs
+- more specific error handling for different cases
+- add tutorial or instructions for using the app
+- improve UI components

 ## Architecture
 - consists of UI layer, Repository layer, and Data layer
 - UI layer consists of: